AI4Finance-Foundation/ElegantRL/README.md

 [ElegantRL](https://elegantrl.readthedocs.io/en/latest/index.html) is developed for researchers and practitioners with the following advantages:

-+ **Scalable**: fully exploits the parallelism of DRL algorithms at multiple levels, making it easily scale out to hundreds or thousands of computing nodes on a cloud platform, say, a DGX SuperPOD platform with thousands of GPUs.
++ **Scalable**: fully exploits the parallelism of DRL algorithms at multiple levels, making it easily scale out to hundreds or thousands of computing nodes on a cloud platform, say, a [DGX SuperPOD platform](https://www.nvidia.com/en-us/data-center/dgx-superpod/) with thousands of GPUs.

 + **Elastic**: supports two cloud-native solutions, allowing to elastically and automatically allocate computing resources on the cloud.

-+ **Lightweight**: the core codes  <1,000 lines (check [elegantrl_helloworld](https://github.com/AI4Finance-Foundation/ElegantRL/tree/master/elegantrl_helloworld)).
++ **Lightweight**: the core codes  <1,000 lines (check [Elegantrl_Helloworld](https://github.com/AI4Finance-Foundation/ElegantRL/tree/master/elegantrl_helloworld)).

 + **Efficient**: in many testing cases (single GPU/multi-GPU/GPU cloud), we find it more efficient than [Ray RLlib](https://github.com/ray-project/ray).